-We depart from this benchmark by letting agents have limited depth of knowledge and/or rationality.3 Such a friction is consistent with the kind of "shallow" higher-order reasoning observed in laboratory experiments (Nagel, 1995; Crawford, Costa-Gomes and Iriberri, 2013).
-It is also the core common element of a recent theoretical literature upon which we build (Angeletos and Lian, 2018; Farhi and Werning, 2019; Gabaix, 2020; Garcia-Schmidt and Woodford, 2019).
-But whereas this literature has restricted the policy-maker to instrument-based forward guidance, here we study how the policymaker can regulate the bite of the assumed friction on implementability and welfare by switching to target-based forward guidance.
+We depart from this benchmark by letting agents have limited depth of knowledge and/or rationality.3 Such a friction is consistent with the kind of "shallow" higher-order reasoning observed in laboratory experiments (Nagel 1995; Crawford, Costa-Gomes, and Iriberri 2013).
+It is also the core common element of a recent theoretical literature on which we build (Angeletos and Lian 2018; Farhi and Werning 2019; García-Schmidt and Woodford 2019; Gabaix 2020).
+But whereas this literature has restricted the policy maker to instrument-based forward guidance, here we study how the policy maker can regulate the bite of the assumed friction on implementability and welfare by switching to target-based forward guidance.